springernature/frontend-playbook/security/README.md

 ### This is terrible!
 What can we do?

-Yes, yes this is terrible.
+Yes, yes this *is* terrible.
 The internet was originally designed to be robust, not secure; but web standards have evolved to meet increasing security threats, and we will look at some of these standards.

-The good news is, by following some basic principles and using some standardised technologies we can go a long way towards making our web sites safe for our users and our organisation.
+The good news is, by following some basic principles and using some standardised technologies we can go a long way towards making our web sites safer for our users and our organisation.

 ## Basic principles

 ### Never trust the client

-People can use scripts as well as browsers to access your site, or use techologies to tamper with requests or the DOM, or perhaps the attack originates from an unsuspecting user infected with malware.
+People can use scripts as well as browsers to access your site, and use techologies to tamper with requests or the DOM, or perhaps the attack originates from an innocent user infected with malware.
 In any case, we must **never trust the client**.
 Any and all information from the client can be tampered with, including:

   - URL query parameters
   - URL fragment identifiers
   - browser `localStorage` etc.
   - anything in the DOM
-  - any HTTP header, notably
+  - any HTTP header, notably:
     - cookie names
     - cookie values
     - `User-Agent` string